Aether Theory and Observations

 model called “USB-ADC” Analog to Digital Converter / USB Interface is being used.
 This device has the ability to accommodate up to 4 differential channels and

 works with Abacom's RealView chart recorder software.
-The USB-ADC device is available on their website Abacom.com.
+Abacom's RealView as well as their USB-ADC interface device are available

 (3) Most earlier sensor designs, used a Long-Time-Constant averaging circuit to record the voltage changes over several hours.
 This new sensor uses a